vformanyuk/AlgorithmsCollection/README.md

-# AlgorithmsCollection
+# Algorithms Collection

 This reporistory contains a few algorithms I was implementing as a practise.
 In future new implementaions would be added here.
-Uploaded it here to have it under the thumb.

 ## Sorting
   * [Comb Sort](https://github.com/vformanyuk/AlgorithmsCollection/blob/master/Algorithms/Sort/CombSort.cs)